junxit/us-congress-bills-116/metadata.md

 - 2019-12-11 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-12-11 — The previous question was ordered pursuant to the rule.
 - 2019-12-11 — The rule provides for consideration of H.R.
 3, under a structured rule, with 4 hours of general debate.
 The rule provides for consideration of H.R.
 5038 under a closed rule, with 1 hour of general debate.
 The rule provides for consideration of the conference report to accompany S. 1790 with 1 hour of debate.
+- 2019-12-12 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.